StackVista/stackstate-docs/stackpacks/integrations/static_health.md

 ### Fields

 Static health is read from a CSV file with a header row, that specifies the fields that are included in the file.
-The available fields are listed in the table below.
+The table below lists the available fields:

 | Field name | Mandatory | Description                                                                     |
 | :--- | :--- |:--------------------------------------------------------------------------------|